orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 Theory alone doesn’t change how players learn — the gym does.
 And in that gym, the coach’s job is no longer to control the session, but to *design* it.

-The modern coach has become an architect of environments — a designer of learning conditions that invite discovery.
-Every drill, every rule, every setup sends a message:
-“This is what matters here.”
-The art lies in shaping those conditions so that the right behaviors emerge *without* having to be commanded.
+The art lies in creating that design so that the right behaviors emerge *without* having to be commanded.

 ---